 Do you have a love of old buildings and want to have a better understanding of what is happening in your area?

 There are so many ways you can get involved.
 Joining different heritage groups such as the National Trust, donating money to various heritage related charities, visiting historical buildings, writing to your local member to help protect buildings at risk!
 We will attempt to keep our list of Buildings at Risk as up to date as we can.
 Also please refer to our section Get Involved or contact us with any queries.
 We would love to help if we can.
 Finally check out our Events section for great ways to keep yourself busy on the weekend!

 Do you like visiting historical homes and want to find out what events are coming up?

 Check out what’s on in our Events section.
 We will try to update this section as soon as we can but please feel free to email us if we have overlooked anything!!!

 The MHM team

-Mandie’s deep knowledge and understanding of heritage architecture is the result of her lifetime love and passion for Sydney and its diverse communities.
+Mandie’s deep knowledge and understanding of heritage is the result of her lifetime love and passion for Sydney and its diverse communities.
 Mandie holds a Masters of Heritage Conservation from the University of Sydney.
-She is also an Associate Member of ICOMOS Australia and a committee member of the Woollahra Historic and Heritage Society.
+She is an Associate Member of ICOMOS Australia.

 Prior to launching Modern Heritage Matters, Mandie managed a private property portfolio and multiple heritage conservation renovations.
 It was during this time that she developed the practical skills required to achieve a balance between council requirements, sympathetic treatment of heritage and modern design for twenty first century living.
 This philosophy forms the basis of Modern Heritage Matters.